-  There are two different ways to go about this.
+For a "burner" email, you can go about it a few ways.
 First, you can sign up for a new email account and only use it for creating your anonymous Facebook profile.
 You can choose whichever email service fits you best — the point is to make sure its only use is for your new Facebook account.

 - Don't Miss: How to Open a New Gmail Account

 However, the more secure method is to take advantage of the Temp Email app.
 With this app, it will generate a temporary email address that isn't associated with you or your personal information.
 With this app, you will receive any emails sent to this email address such as any account verifications or confirmation codes.
 And when you don't need it, you can hit "change," essentially getting rid of email forever.

 Since Facebook lets you register with a phone number, if you decide a burner email address is too much trouble, you can always create a burner phone number.
 Like the email, this is a fake temporary number which allows you to register for and use Facebook while protecting your data.

 There are several excellent choices on both the Play Store and App Store which we've already reviewed.
 In our testing, we found Hushed (Android | iOS) offers the best features for a burner number, but in the case of remaining anonymous, any of the apps on our list will do.